Computer-Aided Design (CAD)

-It is a unique tool that has allowed our society to progress rapidly.
+These unique cad design tools have allowed our society to progress rapidly.
 There have been drastic improvements within the CAD world.
-CAD became commercially available in 1964 when large companies like IBM, GM, and Lockheed Martin began leveraging computerized graphical display systems.
+CAD computer-aided design programs became commercially available in 1964 when large companies like IBM, GM, and Lockheed Martin began leveraging computerized graphical display systems.
 These foundational programs are still the basis for some of the most widely used programs.

 To this day, 2D CAD is used regularly throughout multiple industries, including Water Treatment, Municipal, Food & Beverage, Commercial, and Pisciculture.
 While 3D CAD has many advantages over traditional 2D, it is essential to consider your product and its end user.
 All fabrication drawings, from structural to electrical, are read on 2D paper.